hds-sandbox/RDM_biodata_course/develop/09_version_control.md

 Now it is also possible to include this repository webpage in your main webpage *organization*github.io by including the link of the repo website (https://*organization*github.io/*repo-name*) in the navigation section of the `mkdocs.yml` file in the main *organization*github.io repo.

 ## Wrap up

+In this lesson we have learned about version control and how we can use Git and GitHub to create data analyses repositories from your `Project` folders.
+We have also seen how one can create a GitHub organization and use GitHub Pages to display your data analyses scripts and notebooks for the general public!
+In the next lesson we will learn about where to archive the raw NGS data (and its metadata), as well as archiving your GitHub repositories.